ruggeri/tech-notes/randos/physics/hydraulic-pressure.md

 - The water is exiting the hose at a faster rate than before.
 Thus it covers more distance before it hits the ground.
 Why?
 - The first thing to note is that water is _incompressible_.
-That means the mass of water travelling per second through any two parallel cross-sections of a pipe are always the same.
+That means the mass of water traveling per second through any two parallel cross-sections of a pipe are always the same.
 There cannot anywhere be a buildup of water.
 - If the water through the unconstricted part of the pipe travels at a